Easter Cakesicles

 easter cakesicle held by hand

 These Easter Cakesicles are super fun to make with kids and add a lot of cuteness to any Easter celebration.
-A drizzle of colored chocolate, sprinkles, and chocolate bunny will make these cake popsicles look adorable.
-Or, you can let your creativity express and play with decoration.
+The best part, you can let your creativity express and play with decoration.

-I use silicone cakesicle molds to make these Easter Cakesicles with the “painting method.”
+I use cakesicle silicone molds to make these Easter Cakesicles with the “painting method.”
 First, we coat the molds with melting chocolate, then add cake filling, and finally cover the backs with more melted chocolate.
-After that, they’re ready to decorate and ready to eat!
+After that, they’re ready to decorate.

 3 easter cakesicles in a metal pot